Ready or not, here it comes.

 Here’s the good news: employers have plenty of options.

-Typically, raising wages helps attract solid applicants, say experts.
+Typically, raising wages helps attract solid candidates, say experts.
 According to a national survey by Snag, retailers plan to boost pay more than 50 percent over last year.
 Big box retailers have indicated they’ll be boosting minimum wage, as well as adding various holiday incentives.
 But those aren’t the only options.
 Other creative ways include paid time off, paid training, transportation, and more.

 But is holiday hiring still a hurdle?
 Here’s another idea.